An adventure of 26 hours and 27 miles in the White Mountains

 Prologue

 After hiking to Mount Washington Summit on the Christmas of 2006, I kept thinking about going back to reach the summit without spending most of my energy fighting the ice.
 I signed up for a Presidential Traverse - Hiking the Presidential Range from its north end to its south - in June 2007, but I was put on the wait list and never heard from the group since its initial response.
-I attempted to organize a group to do the traverse but failed to attract any serious interest.
-In later October, I decided to cross the Presidential Range before the ice would cover it.
-I booked lodging at Appalachian Mountain Club(AMC)'s Highland Center at Crawford Notch for two nights (Friday 2007-11-02 and Saturday 2007-11-03).
-Originally I planned to take a shuttle bus to Pinkham Notch to hike to the summit and come down to Highland Center via the Crawford Path, but I found the Hiker Shuttle only runs through October 14.
-I planned to find the transportation after arriving at the Highland Center.
+I attempted to organize a group to do the traverse, but failed to attract any serious interest.
+In late October, I decided to cross the Presidential Range before the ice would cover it.
+I booked lodging at the Appalachian Mountain Club (AMC)'s Highland Center at Crawford Notch for two nights (Friday, 2007-11-02, and Saturday, 2007-11-03).
+Originally, I planned to take a shuttle bus to Pinkham Notch to hike to the summit and come down to Highland Center via the Crawford Path, but I found that the Hiker Shuttle only runs through October 14.
+I planned to find transportation after arriving at the Highland Center.

-I started out from Ipswich at about 14:30 and reached the Highland Center at about 18:00 after stopping for refueling my car and a brief shopping at an L. L. Beans outlet store in North Conway (the hiking map purchased there is very good and turned out to be extremely useful).
+I left Ipswich at about 14:30 and reached the Highland Center at about 18:00, after stopping to refuel my car and for a brief shopping trip at an L.L.
+Bean outlet store in North Conway (the hiking map purchased there is very good and turned out to be extremely useful).
 I enjoyed a very good buffet dinner with a group of AMC members (two from Vermont and one from Cape Cod, Massachusetts).
-I joined a group of people for a 0.5 miles hike to the nearby Ammonoosuc Lake at 20:00.
-After talking to the staff of Highland Center, I realized that morning transportation from the Highland Center to Pinkham Notch is unrealistic.
-I decided to pursue plan B - taking Crawford Path to and from Mount Washington.
-I went to bed at 22:00 in room Washington after checking my email and putting my laptop, mobile phone and Forerunner GPS watch on charge.
+I joined a group for a 0.5-mile hike to the nearby Ammonoosuc Lake at 20:00.
+After talking to the staff at Highland Center, I realized that morning transportation from the Highland Center to Pinkham Notch is unrealistic.
+I decided to pursue plan B - taking the Crawford Path to and from Mount Washington.
+I went to bed at 22:00 in room Washington after checking my email and charging my laptop, mobile phone, and Forerunner GPS watch.

 Ascent

-I took the the first extra loop to reach Mizpath Spring Hut at 8:43.
+I took the first extra loop to reach Mizpath Spring Hut at 8:43.
 The distance from the start was 2.66 miles.
 The elevation was 3777 ft.
 I saw two men emerging from a tent at Nauman Tentsite.

 Mount Franklin was the next presidential peak on the Crawford path, so I must have passed it, but I did not know where it was because I saw no sign.
 It is probably just a small bump between Mount Eisenhower and Mount Monroe.